mottaquikarim/pycontent/content/topics/wrangling1.md

 This might get a little confusing, so brace yourself!
 Ultimately though, this approach will help you apply the material on your own much more easily.
 To help keep things as consistent as possible, we'll use the same dataset across units.
 We also created a **[categorized cheat sheet of common Pandas functions](../resources/pandas_cheat_sheet.md)**.

+## Objectives

+* Sorting
+* Counting & dropping duplicate rows
+* Renaming Columns
+*

 ### Sorting

+You can sort a Series or dataframe by different ==ELEMENTS== and specs with the `.sort_values()` method.
+Its general syntax and default parameter arguments (where applicable) are as follows:

 `.sort_values(by, axis, ascending=False, inplace=False, na_position=last)`

+The `by` parameter takes one or more columns, sorting the rows

+Since a Series is effectively a single column, the `by` parameter isn't required when sorting a Series object.

 * Put one or more columns in the `by` parameter
 * The `ascending` parameter is True by default
+You can use the `na_position` parameter

 *Example:*
 `df.sort_values(by=[col1,col2], ascending=[True,False], inplace=False)`